Virgin Media: Wikipedia censorship

 In December 2008, Virgin Media was one of several ISPs in the UK to attempt to censor its users' access to the Wikipedia article about the 1976 album Virgin Killer by stadium rock band Scorpions.
 The album cover generated controversy, as it featured the partially obscured image of a naked, underage girl.
 The article was blacklisted by the Internet Watch Foundation after a user complaint.
 The blacklisting was since rescinded.

 10-month exposure to data theft

 In March 2020, it became known that the Virgin Media marketing database that included the personal details (phone numbers, home and email addresses) of 900,000 users was left unsecured for 10 months.
-The company admitted that a member of their staff hadn't followed the correct security procedures, which resulted in the system's vulnerability.
+The company admitted that a member of their staff had not followed the correct security procedures, which resulted in the system's vulnerability.
 At least one occasion of unauthorised access took place.
 After resolving, a forensic investigation was launched to gauge the extent of the data breach.

+Failure to protect vulnerable customers

+In December 2025, Virgin Media were fined £23.8m by Ofcom, the UK regulator of communications services.
+As of December 2025, this is the third largest fine ever imposed on a communication provider by Ofcom.

+In November and December 2023, Virgin Media had been transferring customers from their analogue to digital telephone service.
+This arose due to the ageing of copper line services which are now classed as a legacy product and technology.

+During the period of transition, Virgin Media failed to identify and protect customers who had personal telecare alarms.

+Telecare alarm systems are often utilised by elderly or vulnerable people.
+In the event of an emergency or fall, a button is pressed and the call is connected to an alarm receiving centre, who assess the incident and arrange for appropriate emergency services to attend the property.
+The systems are reliant on an external telephone line being connected in order to operate.
+Affected customers were left for significant periods of time without functioning alarms.

+While specific incidents have not been shared, Ofcom justified the fine imposed on the basis of the vulnerability of customers affected, the length of time they were left without a functioning service and the direct risk of harm caused.
+Virgin Media referred itself to the regulator following a series of serious incidents during transition, which – along with admission of its failings and co-operation with the investigation – meant the fine was discounted by 30%.

+It is not clear how many customers were affected as this has not been shared by Virgin Media or Ofcom.

+Virgin Media stated that they "didn't get everything right" during the transition, but additional processes and safeguards had now been put in place.
+The details of these have not been shared.